abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-01-13-Edge-Detection-&-The-Canny-Edge-Detector.md

 If you notice, I also resized it to approximately 25% the image size.

 <h2>The Math</h2>
-The thing that probably bites people here is _ The Discretization of Continuous Functions_ as I like to call it.
+The thing that probably bites people here is - as I call it - _The Discretization of Continuous Functions_.
 Recall from high school calculus that a unary function is said to be differentiable at $x$ if _(NOT "iff")_ the following derivative exists:

 $$f'(x) = \frac{d}{dx}f = \lim _{h\to 0}{\frac {f(x+h)-f(x)}{h}}  $$